-Jenna thrives on creativity, curiosity, and play.
-She is passionate about the positive impact these activities can have on mental health, wellbeing and academic achievement.
-Jenna’s background sees an amalgam of over a decade in the corporate sector, intertwined with various education roles including teacher, workshop facilitator, tutor and mentor.
-She loves finding new and unique ways of connecting young people with knowledge, and helping them discover their passions.
+Jenna thrives on creativity, curiosity and play, and is passionate about the positive impact these activities can have on well-being and academic achievement.
+Jenna’s background sees an amalgam of over a decade in the corporate and education sectors across roles such as coach, facilitator, and teacher.
+She loves finding new ways of connecting individuals with knowledge and helping them discover their purpose.
+Jenna is co-founder of The Posify Group, an organisation dedicated to educating, inspiring and empowering individuals and their communities to boost optimism and improve wellbeing.

 Willhemina is a Graphic Design lecturer at CSU in Port Macquarie.
 She is passionate about the power of visual storytelling, and about education in visual literacy.
 Since 2009, she has been the Creative Director of PROOF : Media for Social Justice, a non-profit organisation based in New York that uses visual storytelling for social justice & human rights.
 Recently, she designed a projected exhibition, “The Rescuers” for ArtWalk in Port Macquarie.